AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-payments-advanced.md

    - **Partner** - Your PayPal Partner ID.
    - **Vendor** - Your PayPal user login name.
-   - **User** - The ID of an additional user who is set up on your PayPal account.
+   - **User** - The ID of another user who is set up on your PayPal account.

 1. Enter the **Password** that is associated with your PayPal account.

-1. If you want to run test transactions, set **Test Mode** to `Yes`.
+1. To run test transactions, set **Test Mode** to `Yes`.

    When testing the configuration in a sandbox, use only [credit card numbers][3] that are recommended by PayPal.
-When you are ready to go live, return to the configuration and set Test Mode to `No`.
+When you are ready to go to production, return to the configuration and set Test Mode to `No`.

 1. If your system uses a proxy server to establish the connection to the PayPal system, set **Use Proxy** to `Yes` and do the following: